The Universo Project: Plot

 After probing the mind of a Science Police officer, the Legionnaires learn that Universo managed to put Earth's populace to sleep at once, making them susceptible to suggestion.
 Desai blamed the phenomenon on an alien sleeping plague and began instituting changes that eventually resulted in the Legion's disbanding and the isolation of Earth.
 Convinced that Desai is Universo, the Legionnaires storm the Presidential Palace in Metropolis.
 Upon finding him, they realize that he is a pawn and has been enthralled like the others.
 When a group of their hypnotized teammates attacks, Chameleon Boy, Dream Girl, and Brainiac 5 fend them off.
 Eventually, they are overwhelmed by their comrades' superior numbers and defeated.
 Meanwhile, Saturn Girl searches for Universo on her own.
 After consulting former President Marte Allon (Colossal Boy's mother), Saturn Girl correctly determines that Universo has been posing as Vid-Gupta.
 Although the villain is using Mon-El and Ultra Boy as his personal bodyguards, Saturn Girl can mentally overwhelm them - and eventually Universo as well.
 She seizes his hypnotic medallion, the key to freeing the others from his mental control.
 Later, Desai revokes all regulations and presidential edicts issued while under Universo's control.
 The Legion reforms and Saturn Girl returns to active duty.

 Post-Infinite Crisis

 In the aftermath of the Infinite Crisis miniseries, most of the Legion's original continuity has been restored.
+(Note: The restoration of the original continuity was confirmed in the "Lightning Saga" and "Superman and the Legion of Super-Heroes" story arcs.)